 The ethos of vertical integration centers on ownership.
 A company sets out to take more holistic ownership of their product’s complete existence.
-This means reshuffling every aspect of the traditional supply chain — from commodity sourcing through product manufacturing and finally distribution and sales — to fall under their expertise umbrella.
+This means reshuffling every aspect of the traditional supply chain — from commodity sourcing through computer product manufacturing and finally distribution and sales — to fall under their expertise umbrella.
 In other words, a company that vertically integrates no longer wishes to focus on just one of those supply chain domains, leaving the rest to vendors and partners.
 They’re going to manage two, three or all four.

 Nowhere is this as pertinent as in industries needing rugged mobile computers.
 A vertically integrated computer manufacturer, such as Datalux, can craft built-to-spec computers made for their customers’ exacting demands.
 From public safety computing and healthcare computing to embedded tablets for field work, these dynamic industries require equally dynamic computer products that are as up-to-the-task as they are.
 Vertically integrated mobile computer manufacturers help them get there.